dqops/dqo/docs/Scheduler/Cloud_logging.md

 ### CLI mode

-In order to log on the Cloud in CLI mode use following command:
+In order to log on the Cloud in CLI mode run DQO and use following command:

 ```
 --dqo.cloud.api-key=<ApiKey>
 ```

 ### Server mode

+In order to log on the Cloud in server mode use following command:

 ```
 set DQO_CLOUD_API-KEY=<ApiKey>